Disney CEO Bob Iger steps down in surprise announcement

 “It was not accelerated for any particular reason other than I felt the need was now to make this change,” Iger said on a conference call with reporters and analysts.

+Iger steered Disney through the successful purchases of Lucasfilms, Marvel, Pixar and other brands that became big moneymakers for Disney.
+Last year, the top five movies in U.S. and Canada theaters wereall Disney movies, including two from Marvel and one from Pixar.
+With the Dec.
+20 release of the latest “Star Wars” movie, Disney had seven movies that each sold at least $1 billion in tickets worldwide last year.

-Iger’s most recent coup was orchestrating a $71 billion acquisition of Fox’s entertainment assets and launching the Disney Plus streaming service in November.
-That service gained nearly 29 million paid subscribers in less than three months.
+Iger’s most recent coup was orchestrating a $71 billion purchase of Fox’s entertainment business in March and launching the Disney Plus streaming service in November.
+That service got nearly 29 million paid subscribers in less than three months.
 In a statement, Iger said it was the “optimal time” for a transition.

-Colin Gillis, director of research at Chatham Road Partners, said the timing was abrupt but it wasn’t a total surprise because Iger had discussed stepping down in the past and had extended his contract instead.
+Pivotal Research Group analyst Jeffrey Wlodarczak said Iger had implied he would stay until his contract ended in 2021.

+“On the other hand, they just successfully closed the Fox deal and had an unquestionably successful launch of Disney Plus so maybe he felt earlier was better to hand off the reins,” he said.

 Chapek said that while he has not led television networks or streaming services, his background in consumer-oriented businesses should help.
-Chapek and Iger both stressed that Disney would continue to follow the direction it had been.
+Chapek and Iger both stressed that Disney would continue on the direction it had already been taking.

-Iger became chief executive of Disney in 2005 after a shareholder revolt by Roy E. Disney led to the ouster of longtime chief Michael Eisner.
-Iger steered Disney through successful acquisitions of Lucasfilms, Marvel, Pixar and other brands that became big moneymakers for Disney.
+Disney is facing challenges to its traditional media business as cord-cutting picks up, meaning less fees from cable and satellite companies to carry Disney networks such as ABC, ESPN and Freeform.
+Disney’s own streaming services require the company to forgo money in licensing revenue, although the company is betting that money from subscriptions will eventually make up for that.

+In the short term, Disney parks in Hong Kong and Shanghai, China, remain closed because of the coronavirus outbreak.
+In a CNBC interview, Chapek said the outbreak may be a “bump in the road,” but he said the company could weather it given “affinity for the brand.”

+Iger’s appointment as CEO in 2005 had been accompanied by controversy and protest from dissident shareholders Roy E. Disney and Stanley Gold.
+But he has come to be seen as a golden-boy top executive, and even someone who could run for president.

+Iger told Vogue in 2018 that he had started seriously exploring a run for president because he is “horrified at the state of politics in America today,” but the Fox deal stopped his plans.
+Oprah Winfrey told Vogue that she “really, really pushed him to run.”

-Iger, a former weatherman, joined broadcaster ABC in 1974, 22 years before Disney bought the network.
+Iger, a former weatherman, joined ABC in 1974, 22 years before Disney bought the network.

 At ABC, Iger developed such successful programs as “Home Improvement,” “The Drew Carey Show,” and “America’s Funniest Home Videos” and was instrumental in launching the quiz show “Who Wants to Be a Millionaire.”
-He was also criticized for cancelling well-regarded but expensive shows such as “Twin Peaks,” “China Beach,” and “thirtysomething.”
+He was also criticized for cancelling well-regarded but expensive shows such as “Twin Peaks” and “thirtysomething.”

+Since Iger became CEO, Disney’s stock price has risen fivefold.
+Its stock fell more than 2% in extended trading following the announcement, on top of a broader market selloff on virus fears during regular trading.

 Iger, 69, was the second-highest paid CEO in 2018, as calculated by The Associated Press and Equilar, an executive data firm.
 He earned $65.6 million.
 The top earner was Discovery’s David Zaslav who earned $129.5 million.